 Board of Education Elects New Officers

-Shebra Evans was selected by her colleagues on Tuesday, Dec.
-4, to serve as president of the Montgomery County Board of Education.
-Patricia O’Neill was elected as vice president.
+Michael Durso was selected by his colleagues on Tuesday, Dec.
+13, to serve as president of the Montgomery County Board of Education for the second time.
+Dr. Judith Docca was selected as vice president, also for the second time.
 Both officers will serve a one-year term.